All food businesses within South Norfolk are legally required to be registered with us.

 If you do not agree with the Food Hygiene Rating Scheme score given to your business following a food inspection by our officers, you have the right to make an appeal, request a revisit or use the right to reply form.

-Further information can be found in the Food Standards Agency document Business safeguards explained.
+Further information regarding safeguards for businesses can be found on the Food Standards Agency's website here.